 Conclusion to Medications and Antiphospholipid Syndrome

-In this post, we have covered the main medications used in the management of Antiphospholipid Syndrome, and for the treatment of its related complications.
-We have also covered some of the important drugs that can interact with warfarin, as well as new medications that are undergoing clinical trials.
+In this post, we have covered medications and Antiphospholipid Syndrome, as well as some of the important drugs that can interact with warfarin, and new medications that are undergoing clinical trials.

 I hope that this post on medications and Antiphospholipid Syndrome has been insightful and useful to you whether as an APS patient, or someone who is caring for one.
 Should you have any questions, experiences to share, or corrections (I am not a doctor, after all!), feel free to leave a comment below.
 Don’t forget to check out the rest of the posts in the Antiphospholipid Syndrome series listed below as well.
 Wishing you all the best that life can still bring!